$120 $58 (save 52%)

 Puma Suede Platform

 Released in Summer 2016 is another women’s Puma sneaker model based on the timeless silhouette of the Suede.
-These Puma Classics sneakers are dubbed officially as the Puma Suede Platform, all thanks to the elevated platform sole that does not only add a statement to the shoe’s already fashion-approved aesthetic, but also an added height and support for the ladies.
+These Puma Classics sneakers are dubbed officially as the elevated Platform of the Suede, all thanks to the elevated platform sole that does not only add a statement to the shoe’s already fashion-approved aesthetic, but also an added height and support for the ladies.

 Following the Suede’s low-top construction, the Suede Platform’s cupsole platform sole took inspiration from Puma and Rihanna's Fenty Creepers that drove the fashion world by storm when it released in 2015.
 Like the Suede, this modern-day version also gave birth to various iterations such as the following: